Formerly known as the Justice League

 You should resist psychoanalysing film directors but sometimes they walk in and lay on the couch themselves.
 I said in S&S that the coda stands for your Forever War of choice, with a conversation between Batman and the Joker specifically about dead adopted children, after which Bruce Wayne awakens to be told that no relief is in sight.
 After four hours the look on Ben Affleck’s face at this point is not the heroic-jawline with the Hans-Zimmer-D-minor chord of fate, but instead looks like relief, acquiescence, acceptance.
 He practically shrugs.
 Even the Forever War is a way forward of a sort.
 Films constantly show characters surpassing grief, closing the door on it, moving on.
 A more complex message, of not shaking trauma off at all but finding a way to go on living in the company of it anyway, is a mark of some form of adult art.

-Irony of ironies that it falls to the Justice League to receive this cinematic boost of weightiness, when it was also the Justice League which proved that you could actually replicate the nimble wit of peak US TV in comic form if you hired the right craftsmen, a whole DC Comics franchise in which serious plots were discussed in voices from Frasier and somewhere a young Joss Whedon glimpsed a future full of ironic chatter.
+Irony of ironies that it falls to the Justice League to receive this cinematic boost of weightiness from the far end of the periodic table, when it was also the Justice League which proved that you could channel the rhythms of peak US TV comedy if you hired the right craftsmen, a whole 1980s DC Comics franchise in which entirely serious plots were elevated by being discussed in voices from Cheers and Batman’s bat-ears were squashed by his hazmat suit, while somewhere a young Joss Whedon glimpsed a future full of ironic chatter.